MICLab-Unicamp/medseg/README.md

 If you use virtual environments, it is safer to install in a new virtual environment to avoid conflicts.

+Finally, due to the large size of network weights, you need to go into the Release in this repository, download the data.zip file and extract the .ckpt files inside the medseg folder.
+The .ckpt files should be in the same directory level as the run.py file.

 ## Running

 To run, just call it in a terminal.